Things to do in London

 A climb to the top gives way to mind-blowing views over London.
 You'll find stunning marble sculptures and impressively-preserved artwork.

-Make your way through the magisterial Kensington Gardens until you reach its neat Jacobean central point, Kensington Palace.
+When you think London architecture, chances are Kensington Palace comes to mind.
 Part of the royal portfolio since 1689, Queen Victoria started the trend of using it as a residence for Britain's young royals in 1837.
 Ornamental ceilings, gilded furniture, and pristine decor offer a glimpse into their lives.

 Oh, and legend has it, the palace's nursery is haunted by a ghost called "Peter the Wild Boy."